 The development of a COPD Data Mart and Scorecard for disease-related, symptom-related and utilization-related outcomes also provides consistent feedback about the impact of the initiatives.

-The approach, while still in the pilot phase, has produced tangible and favorable results.
+The approach, while still in the pilot phase as of this posting, produced tangible and favorable results.
 When acute care order sets were used (n=261), the readmission rate was 12.5%, well below the average all-cause readmission rate for patients with COPD of 20% (AHRQ Statistical Brief #196).
 CHS also registered an 18% decrease in costs to care for these patients.
 Clary believes this can be attributed to getting the patient on the appropriate medications during the acute care stay, improving their health outcomes post-discharge.

 The work is not without challenges.
 The complexity of the patient population and the many comorbidities with which they present can complicate care.
 “However,” Dr. Clary adds, “by reducing variability in care for this population, we can better understand how to support patients and families.
 [Ours is] a system approach that spans beyond any one location, but is a concerted effort.”